+Competition policy issues are now more prominent in the public debate than at any point in decades.
 Academic research increasingly suggests that margins and concentration have been rising across the economy for over 40 years.
-While there is debate about the sources and consequences of these trends, there is a growing realisation that there has been underenforcement of competition law with respect to both merger control and abuse of dominant market positions.
-This has led to multiple initiatives for regulatory interventions in digital markets across Europe (in both the UK and EU), while in the US there is momentum building for the first major reform to competition law in 50 years.
+The growing market power of giant digital platforms raise concerns about privacy and data protection, exploitation of consumers and small businesses, and foreclosure of smaller rivals.
+Issues such as algorithmic collusion, “killer acquisitions,” and common ownership are all rising in policy debates.
+While there is debate about the sources and consequences of these trends, there is a growing realisation that there has been underenforcement of competition law with respect to both merger control and abuse of dominant market positions, leading to multiple regulatory initiatives in the EU, US, UK, and Australia.
 Much remains to be done, including agreeing on guiding principles, specific rules, and implementation mechanisms, both in digital markets and beyond.

-The purpose of the CEPR Competition Policy RPN is to become a leading platform for the critical discussion of competition policy design and outcomes.
-This is particularly important in an adversarial context like competition enforcement, where parties with “skin in the game” seek to shape the public debate by sponsoring research favorable to their point of view.
+The purpose of the CEPR Competition Policy RPN is to become a leading platform for the critical discussion of competition policy design and outcomes worldwide.
+This is particularly important in an adversarial context like competition enforcement, where parties with “skin in the game” seek to shape the public debate by sponsoring research favourable to their point of view.
 The RPN seeks to create a network of academics and enforcers to evaluate both influential decisions and academic research, and generate practical guidance to promote better policymaking as well as more policy-relevant academic research.

 A list of members can be found here.

-- To see a complete list of all Competition Policy RPN events, please go here.
+To see a complete list of all Competition Policy RPN events, please go here.

-- Click here to hear the VoxTalk with Greg Crawford and Cristina Caffarra.
+- Click here to hear the VoxTalk with RPN co-founders Greg Crawford and Cristina Caffarra.

-- To see a complete list of all Competition Policy RPN output, please go here.
+To see a complete list of all Competition Policy RPN output, please go here.